Skip to content

 Best Chinese Listening & Speaking Tools

-Mandarin is a tonal language — listening and speaking practice cannot be deferred to “after you learn the grammar.”
-These tools integrate audio from day one.
+Mandarin is tonal — listening can’t be deferred to “after the grammar.”
+These tools give you comprehensible input from day one, and several are free GoEast partner channels.

 ChinesePod Freemium

-A long-running podcast-based Chinese course with thousands of audio lessons organized by level (Newbie through Advanced).
-Lessons follow a consistent dialogue → vocabulary → grammar format.
-Free content is limited but substantial; the subscription unlocks transcripts and exercises.
+A long-running podcast-based course with thousands of audio lessons organized from Newbie to Advanced, each following a dialogue → vocabulary → grammar format.
+Free content is substantial; a subscription unlocks transcripts and exercises.

 chinesepod.com

-Best for: Commuters and audio learners from beginner to advanced.
+Best for: Commuters and audio learners at any level.

 Mandarin Corner (YouTube) Free

-A highly regarded YouTube channel with immersion-style videos subtitled in Chinese, pinyin, and English.
-Particularly strong for intermediate to advanced learners wanting natural listening exposure.
-The channel also produces structured pronunciation courses.
+A highly regarded channel of immersion-style videos subtitled in Chinese, pinyin, and English.
+Particularly strong for intermediate-to-advanced learners who want natural listening exposure plus structured pronunciation content.

 YouTube: Mandarin Corner

-Best for: Intermediate learners (HSK 3–5) wanting natural listening input.
+Best for: Intermediate learners (HSK 3–5) wanting natural input.

 Category 5